mxagar/accelerated_computer_science_coursera/01_OOP/README.md

     - protected: like PRIVATE, but members also accessible from members of DERIVED classes
     - public: members accessible from ANYWHERE, even from outside
 - An object is an instantiation of a class; a class is a new type, user-defined
-- Use ';' always after a class definition - BUT method implementations dont need ';'
+- Use ';' always after a class definition - BUT method implementations don't need ';'
 - About the member variables and methods
   - accessed/assigned with '.' with instantiated objects, with '->' if pointers to an object
-  - operator scope '::' used in function/method implementation: `type ClasName::method_name(...) {...}`
+  - operator scope '::' used in function/method implementation: `type ClassName::method_name(...) {...}`
   - function/method implementation can be in class definition or somewhere else (e.g., same file, or another file)
     - if implemented in definition, compiler considers it `inline`
 - Constructors and Destructors